"Liberation Day"

 Didja Notice?

-The first 44 seconds of this episode are borrowed from the end
+The first 44 seconds of this episode at first appear to be directly borrowed from the end

 of